Eileen Higgins

-Eileen Higgins (born circa 1963/1964) is an American politician.
-A member of the Democratic Party, Higgins served as the Miami-Dade County Commissioner and is a candidate in the 2025 Miami mayoral election (in which she will face Emilio T. Gonzalez in a runoff on December 9, 2025).
+Eileen Higgins (born June 30, 1964) is an American politician and former diplomat serving as the 44th mayor of Miami since 2025.
+A member of the Democratic Party, she served as a member of the Miami-Dade County Commission from 2018 to 2025.

+In the 2025 Miami mayoral election, Higgins defeated Emilio Gonzalez in a runoff.
+She is the first woman mayor, the first non-Hispanic mayor since 1996, and the first member of the Florida Democratic Party to be elected mayor since 1997.
+(Note: The Mayor of Miami is officially elected in a non-partisan election.)

 Early life, education, and career

 Higgins was born in Dayton, Ohio and raised in Albuquerque, New Mexico.
 She earned her Bachelor of Science degree in mechanical engineering from the University of New Mexico and a Master of Business Administration from Cornell University.

 Higgins moved to Miami in the early 2000s, where she became active in local community and advocacy groups.

 Before entering electoral politics, Higgins worked in international development and consulting with a focus on transportation and infrastructure projects in Latin America.
 In 2006, she became Country Director of the Peace Corps in Belize.
-After holding this position, Higgins became a foreign services officer for the U.S. Department of State.
+After holding this position, Higgins became a foreign service officer for the U.S. Department of State.
 As a foreign service officer, her work was focused on matters in Mexico as well as in economic development areas of South Africa.
 After returning to the United States following her work abroad, Higgins worked in private sector marketing, working for such brands as Pfizer and Jose Cuervo.